 PLAY: Autumn Leaf Puppet Show

 This step is pretty much self explanatory.
-Once you make the puppets, put on a puppet show.
+Once you make the puppets, put on a fall puppet show.
 For your stage, you can just use a coffee table or back of a chair, no need to have a pricey special set up.
 For kids that are a little older, you can encourage them to come up with the story in advance and even “story board” it.
 By that I mean, draw a little picture of each scene and write a few words about what will happen.
 THIS free printable paper is a great way to create each scene.

 If you prefer, find some of your favorite music to play and let the puppets just dance together.
 Put your right foot in, put your right foot out, do the hokey pokey and turn yourself around!